brendaw/add-username-toppanel/README.md

 _Leia isso em [Português](README-pt-BR.md)._

-Simply add your username to topbar panel aggregate menu in GNOME Shell.
+Simply add your username to topbar panel quick settings menu in GNOME Shell.

 ### How to install